 17.1.
 Grantees are expected to seek publication of findings in refereed journals during and as soon as possible during and after conclusion of the Clinical Trial Grant (subject to Term and Condition 18).
-FightMND and the grantee jointly undertake to notify each other before published reference is made to the findings of the project, and to discuss and reach agreement on the form of publication wherever possible.
+FightMND and the grantee and/or Administering Institution jointly undertake to notify each other before published reference is made to the findings of the project, and to discuss and reach agreement on the form of publication wherever possible.

 17.2.
-Grantees must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
-The grantee must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications.
+Grantees and/or the Administering Institution must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
+The grantee and/or Administering Institution must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications.

 17.3.
 Open Access Policy: Grantees are mandated to make their peer-reviewed papers, directly arising from the Clinical Trial Grant, available through open access.
-These research papers should be available within the PubMed Central repository as soon as possible, but definitely within six months of publication.
+These research papers should be available within the pubmed central repository as soon as possible, but definitely within six months of publication.
 Costs to enable open access for publications can be included in the project budget.

 17.4.
-Posters - costs and accessibility: If FightMND-funded research is accepted for presentation as a poster, the costs of poster production may be claimed as part of the consumables budget (to a maximum of \$250 per Clinical Trial Grant).
+Posters - costs and accessibility:

+If FightMND-funded research is accepted for presentation as a poster, the costs of poster production may be claimed as part of the consumables budget (to a maximum of \$250 per clinical trial grant).
 The poster must acknowledge FightMND as a source of funding and should include FightMND's logo.
 FightMND should be provided with an electronic copy of the poster for use on our website and social media.